AbdulSohail018/Sports-Analytics-Pipeline/README.md

 # Sports Analytics Pipeline

 A production-ready ELT pipeline for NBA analytics using Airflow, dbt, and DuckDB.
-This pipeline ingests FiveThirtyEight NBA data daily, transforms it into analytics-ready data marts, and provides interactive visualizations through a Streamlit dashboard.
+This pipeline ingests FiveThirtyEight NBA data, transforms it into analytics-ready data marts, and provides interactive visualizations through a Streamlit dashboard.

 ## Screenshots